andreasabel/inCode/entry/starting-a-patreon.md

 > [Read online!](https://blog.jle.im/entry/starting-a-patreon.html)

-*Short version:* I've [started a Patreon page](https://www.patreon.com/justinle/overview) for those who want to help support my writing in my post-doctoral life! :D
+*Short version:* I've [started a Patreon page](https://www.patreon.com/justinle/overview) for those who want to help me sustain my writing in my post-doctoral life! :D

 *Long version:* Hi all!
 Hope you can excuse the two non-technical and personal posts in a row :) To give some context on this announcement, here's some news